 Similarly, it is inadvisable to give such personal gifts to pupils or their families.
 This could be interpreted as a gesture either to bribe or groom.
 It might also be perceived that a 'favour' of some kind is expected in return.

-Any reward given to a pupil should be in accordance with agreed practice, consistent with the school or setting's behaviour policy, recorded and not based on favouritism. consider whether there are measures that need to be put in place to safeguard children (e.g. by putting arrangements in place to stop or restrict a personcoming into school where a potential risk to children has been identified)
+Any reward given to a pupil should be in accordance with agreed practice, consistent with the school or setting's behaviour policy, recorded and not based on favouritism.
+This means that staff should: